lumot-eu/medusa-plugin-nodemailer/README.md

 Templates for each event should be placed in a sub-directory matching the name specified in the templateMap: eg. `{templatesDir}/order.placed`.
 The sub-directory must contain two files: `html.hbs` for the HTML version and `txt.hbs` for the plain text version of the email.

 If you'd like to try the example email templates, simply comment out `templatesDir`, `layoutsDir`, and `partialsDir` in your configuration.

+### Custom events
+To send notifications for custom events, include `to` property in the event data payload.
+This property specifies the recipient e-mail address.